 We live in a digital age, but when it comes to the way that airlines communicate their customer offerings to travel agents and tour operators, little has changed over the past few decades.
+This is about to change since the introduction of NDC.

-That’s now all about to change.
 The International Air Transport Association (IATA) is championing reforms aimed at streamlining communication between airlines and OTAs.

 IATA’s New Distribution Capability (NDC) is a technological standard which will allow for the sharing of far more sophisticated information.
 For the first time, online travel agents and tour operators will be empowered to sell ancillaries comparable to those on airline sites.

 The initiative is good news for airlines, given that OTAs and tour operators sell a significant proportion of air tickets.
 Enabling such retailers to also sell additional ancillary services will allow for the capture of significant revenue that would otherwise be lost.
 The changes also have the potential to significantly lower distribution costs by reducing the need for intermediaries between airlines and OTAs.